rapid-eth/rapid-collectibles/deploy/README.md

-# Deploying Emblem Contracts
+# Deploying Contracts

-To run a local deployment (ganache) of the emblem contract you must have a file named `secrets.json` in the root folder with the following:
+To run a local deployment (ganache) of the Collections contract you must have a file named `secrets.json` in the root folder with the following:

     {